 Is it safe to eat farmed oysters?

-When was the disease detected?
+When was POMS first detected?

 How does POMS kill Pacific oysters?